-You can ascertain if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Pull off the thermostat and find the wiring.
+- Take off the thermostat and check the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is typically blue.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
+You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.